vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 While most tasks are concerned with their own data, peer sessions in a torrent need to access and mutate a part of the torrent state.

-For read-only data (which is the bulk of it), this is a simple `Arc` away.
+For read-only shared data (which is the majority), this is a simple `Arc` away.
 But for shared mutable access, this was not so clear when I started writing this: do I use [locks](https://docs.rs/tokio/0.2.16/tokio/sync/struct.RwLock.html) or full channel round-trips?